By Pradeep Pandey · Co-Founder · 26 min read · Updated

 Key limitations:

-- Implementation experience varies.
-Daniel C., CFO (Hospital & Health Care), wrote on Capterra (March 16, 2021): “Implementation was much more complex that expected and end result still was full of errors on first payroll.”
+“Implementation was much more complex that expected and end result still was full of errors on first payroll.
+Some changes can only be made on the back end.”

 Verdict: A reasonable Aladtec upgrade for hospitals growing toward 75-100 beds with IT capacity for a 3-4 month implementation.
 CAHs at 25-bed scale should weigh whether the implementation effort fits their administrative bandwidth.